tenzir/tenzir/CONTRIBUTING.md

 - 80 characters max per line.

-- Minimize veritcal whitespace within functions.
+- Minimize vertical whitespace within functions.
 Use comments to separate logical code blocks.

 - Namespaces and access modifiers (e.g., `public`) do not increase the